eeermolaefff/grid-and-cloud-second-task/README.md

 By scanning the network of a running website, you can see how the `Frontend module` and the `API module` located on https://grid-and-cloud-api.project-stambul.ru interact with each other.

+## Deployment

+Docker images are built and published via `GitHub CI/CD`.
+The corresponding config is located in the `./.github/workflows` directory.

+Configuration files located in the `./deployment` directory were used to deploy the program on the cluster by running the command:

+    k create -f .